-TRIMMING YOUR DOG’S FEET
+TRIMMING AROUND YOUR DOG’S PAWS

 TRIMMING THE TAIL

-For dogs who have long furry tails you can either clip the fur off so it is the same length of coat as the body or you can simply brush it and trim the ends with scissors.
-When using the clippers over the tail it is important to be careful that you don’t cut into the skin, particularly on the tip of the tail.
+For dogs who have long furry tails you can either clip the fur off so it is the same length of coat as the body or you can simply brush it and trim the ends with scissors to the length that you would like it to be.
+If you do choose to use the dog clippers over the tail it is important to be careful that you don’t cut into the skin, particularly around the tip of the tail area.
 Run the clippers gently along the surface of the tail from the base at the body to the tip.
-You might want to use a shorter blade for an inch or so where the tail joins the body near the anal area to avoid any faeces sticking to the coat.
+You might want to use a shorter blade (refer to our page on Dog Clipper Blades) for an inch or so where the tail joins the body near the anal area to avoid any faeces sticking to the coat.

 TRIMMING THE FACE

 Once again, particular care needs to be taken when trimming the face, especially around the eyes, ears and mouth area.
 If you hold the ear up and back you can use the clippers to shave between the ear and the eye on each side.

 It is personal preference as to whether you use clippers or scissors to trim the fur over the muzzle area.
 Use the clippers in the same direction that the fur falls, unless you are doing a poodle face which has the fur shaved back to the skin all over the face.

 If you are scissoring the face you can use straight-edged scissors however this will show all the lines and probably not look very even.
 Thinning scissors work better because they don’t leave straight line scissoring cuts, they leave a more natural look and you can’t really tell that they dog’s face has been scissored.